 - Prevailing wage rates must be posted on the project for you to see.

 - You must be paid the total prevailing wage for all hours worked on the project site.
-The total prevailing wage rate equals the basic hourly rate plus fringe benefits.

 - Pay for travel, mileage, meals or other expenses are not fringe benefits.
 They cannot be considered part of the prevailing wage rate.
 The exception occurs if there is compliance with Section 290.315 RSMo.